updated on 26 September 2023

 Try to look for news reports on topics such as:

 In the same way that the legal press gives insight into how firms are perceived by the wider legal community, so does social media.
-Twitter is an excellent platform that offers objective opinions on, and up-to-the-minute updates from, firms.
+X (previously Twitter) is an excellent platform that offers objective opinions on, and up-to-the-minute updates from, firms.

-For a guide on making the most of LinkedIn, read ‘How to make the most of LinkedIn as a law student’ and for a guide on using Twitter to your advantage, read 'How Twitter can boost your law career'.
+For a guide on making the most of LinkedIn, read ‘How to make the most of LinkedIn as a law student’.

 Follow LawCareers.Net on: